Gary Stills

-Gary Stills (born July 11, 1974) is a former American football linebacker who played ten seasons in the National Football League (NFL).
-He played college football for West Virginia University.
-He was drafted by the Kansas City Chiefs in the third round of the 1999 NFL Draft, and also played for the Baltimore Ravens, St. Louis Rams and Las Vegas Locomotives.
+Gary Stills (born July 11, 1974) is an American former professional football player who was a defensive end for 10 seasons in the National Football League (NFL).
+He played college football for the West Virginia Mountaineers.
+He was selected by the Kansas City Chiefs in the third round of the 1999 NFL draft, and also played for the Baltimore Ravens, St. Louis Rams and Las Vegas Locomotives.

-Early years
+Early life

 Stills attended Valley Forge Military Academy, where as a senior he registered 162 tackles with 7.5 sacks.

 College career

 Stills played college football at West Virginia University.
 During his career, he finished with 159 tackles and 26 sacks.
 He majored in sports management.

 His best season was in 1997.
 As a junior, he finished the year with 12 sacks.
 In the season opener against Marshall, Stills had a school-record 4 sacks.
 He finished the year with 67 total tackles while earning all-Big East honors.